Becky Howland

 James Fuentes Gallery is pleased to present Becky Howland, Paintings: 1995-2025 in New York.
 Active since the late 1970s, Howland is widely recognized for her works expressing a deep ecological concern in the presence of energy extraction and distribution, political power, and the environmental consequence of contemporary life.
 Celebrated for the highly direct and inventive nature of her art making, Howland is also a key figure in experimental artist collectives still active today in New York City, notably as a member of Colab (Collaborative Projects Inc, formed 1977) and for her principal role in the landmark “Real Estate Show,” which established ABC No Rio in 1980.
 Against the backdrop of such activities as well as her better-known large-scale sculptural works, this exhibition presents a focused survey of her paintings, many of which have never previously been exhibited.

 Raised outside of Buffalo, New York, Howland grew up amid landscapes punctuated by the presence of power plants, oil storage tanks, and steel refineries.
 These early encounters with the imposing structures of transmission towers and burning oil refinery stacks continue to shape her attentiveness to the energy of plants, animals, and humanity in built environments.
 This awareness formed in tandem with an emerging political consciousness—the artist’s teenage and college years were marked by political assassinations, Vietnam war protests, and the Watergate scandal—as well as a certain generational idealism as marked by the first Earth Day in 1970.
 During this time, Howland also spent a year in Japan studying the country’s temple gardens, ceramics, and the Japanese language.
-Her paintings, in particular, reflect a confluence of historical and cross-cultural sources—Indian, Persian, and Chinese miniature paintings, Japanese sculpture, and European Cubism—into compositions that are both formally inventive and conceptually layered.
+Her paintings, in particular, reflect a confluence of historical and cross-cultural sources—Indian and Persian miniature paintings, Chinese poems, Japanese sculpture, and European Cubism—into compositions that are both formally inventive and conceptually layered.

 Oil Spill and Camouflage, (2007/2025)